How to sell your house at auction for the best price

 Third, if you have a portfolio of properties, you can auction off the lot or individual properties to another investor.

 Fourth, bidders can give in to their emotions and bid more than they’d like.
-Overpaying is more common than you think and, of course, work in your favour!
+Overpaying is more common than you think and, of course, works in your favour!

 Fifth, no gazumping.
-When the hammer falls, that’s the price and you’ll exchange contracts on that price.
-There’s no chance to renegotiate.
+When the hammer falls, that’s the price and you’ll exchange contracts on that sum.
+There’s no chance to renegotiate and little opportunity to walk away.

 Cons of selling property at auction